Status: Core Complete

 Overview

 A CUDA-based quantum state vector simulator that efficiently simulates quantum circuits on GPU.
-Features modern C++17 with RAII memory management, comprehensive noise modeling, and validated against Qiskit Aer.
+Features modern C++17 with RAII memory management, comprehensive noise modeling, and validated against CPU reference implementation.

 Architecture